thiagu-raju/ops-compose/README.md

 ### Deploy, Get the services up and running.

-After successfully setting your environment variables, you can get the Turnly using the following Docker command:
+After successfully setting your environment variables, you can get the Turnly using the following command:

 ```sh
 bash compose.sh start